bitcoin-sv/arc/README.md

 This is especially useful if you are not connecting to multiple Bitcoin nodes, and therefore are not receiving INV messages for your transactions.

-If you want to use zmq, you can set the `peer_%d_zmq` settings to the full url (example `zmq://bitcoin:bitcoin@localhost:18332`) of the zmq endpoints in the settings file.
+If you want to use zmq, you can set the `port_zmq` setting for the respective `peers` setting in the config file `config.yaml`.

 ZMQ does seem to be a bit faster than the p2p network, so it is recommended to turn it on, if available.